Master Subscription App Growth in 2026 & Beyond

 Mike Kresch 04 May 2025

-Subscription apps are facing more pressure than ever, and the landscape just changed.
+Subscription app growth is harder than ever, and the landscape has recently changed.

 • The top 5% of new apps generate 400x more revenue than the bottom 25%